ELF-Lab/ParserTools/csv2fst/README.md

 ### JSON configuration files

 You need to specify a JSON configuration file which controls the generation of lexc files.
-See `examples/ojiwe_verbs.json` for an example.
+See [`ojibwe_verbs.json`](https://github.com/ELF-Lab/BorderLakesMorph/blob/main/ojibwe_verbs.json) in the [BorderLakesMorph](https://github.com/ELF-Lab/BorderLakesMorph) repository for an example.

 You need to specify the following parameters: